stig/www.brautaset.org/index.md

 ---
 layout: page
-title: Stig Brautaset
+title: Superloopy
 ---

-I'm a polyglot software developer, making software for fun and profit.
-I've released toys and free software projects in C, Prolog, Perl, Objective-C, Java and Scala.
+I'm a polyglot software developer for fun and profit.
+I love playing with new languages and over the years have toyed with C, Prolog, Perl, Objective-C, Java, Scala & Clojure.
 Employers have paid me to write HTML, PHP, Perl, C, JavaScript, Java, Objective-C, Scala and English.

-This is my website.
+This is my personal website.
 As part of it I maintain [a blog](/articles.html), and these are excerpts from my two most recent articles:

 <ul>
 {% for post in site.posts limit: 2 %}